 Implementability in XML-schema has also been an important design criterion, and the current data types remove many of the problems which the GEHR and CEN data types presented for XML-schema.
-It should be noted at the outset that there has been no attempt to support XML-DTD, since it has no type system, and cannot reliably be reasoned about in an object-oriented way.
+There has been no attempt to support XML-DTD, since it has no type system, and cannot reliably be reasoned about in an object-oriented way.

-To simplify implementation in all object-oriented formalisms, including IDL, programming languages and X-schema, multiple inheritance has been avoided (only marginal cases were identified anyway).
-Generic classes have however been used extensively, since they significantly clarify the model.
-Type genericity is available in Eiffel, C++, and soon in Java; for languages not having it, there is a well-known transformation from models containing generic classes to classes for non-generic types systems (see for example [3]).
+To simplify implementation in all object-oriented formalisms, including IDL, programming languages and XML-schema, multiple inheritance has generally been avoided (where it is used, only onr branch corresponds to substitutability).
+Generic classes have been used, since they significantly clarify the model.
+Type genericity is available in Java, C#, Eiffel, C++, and some other languages.
+For languages not having it, there is a well-known transformation from models containing generic classes to classes for non-generic types systems (see for example [3]).